 The route begins in Hue city on the central coast of Vietnam, and your destination is Hoi-An, about 140km to the south.
 You’ll head off the beaten track, down the coastal roads intersecting the tourist hubs of Lang Co and Da Nang, both conveniently linked by the stunning Hai Van Pass popularised in that Vietnam Top Gear Episode you remember.

-But…it’s between these two anchor points that’s the true icing to the cake.
+But…it’s between these two anchor points that’s the true icing on the cake.

-Not even one day, actually, you can actually traverse in as little as 6 hours.
-At a relaxing pace too.
+Not even one day, actually, you can do it in as little as 6 hours, at a relaxing pace too.

 It’s very rare you’ll pay local prices in Vietnam.
 But, with any luck, you will at village stops such as these, tourism is an untamed beast and you’ll feel quite out of place.
 Which is fantastic.
-You’ll also feel like Brad Pitt.
+It’ll be like Brad Pitt’s come to town.
 You’ve never quite waved at so many people.

 How do you do it?

 For those undergoing it themselves: Petrol is easily obtained in villages from locals, they will sell it to you in plastic bottles in the more awkward remote spots and there are stations in all the main village/town connections.
 The road conditions on this route are surprisingly fantastic.
-For the most part, it’s better than what you think, it’s mainly paved but does have some unsealed sections but the potholes are easy to navigate without it being too rough on the bike.
+For the most part, it’s paved with some unsealed sections, but the potholes are easy to navigate without it being too rough on the bike.

 For this reason, you can even get away with making this trip on an automatic scooter.
-Rent one in Hue for just $10 a day including a full tank of fuel; you can drop it off in Hoi-An for a small one-way fee.
+Rent one in Hue for just $10 a day including a full tank of fuel, you can then drop it off in Hoi-An for a small one-way fee.
 Just please, not a Vespa.
 It’ll be rough going.
-Get yourself something like a Honda Airblade (very popular) and your golden.
-I didn’t have a problem!
-Some rental places don’t like you taking their city-slicker scooters out of the cities, so make sure you are clear with your intentions when renting.
+Get yourself something like a Honda Airblade (very popular) and you’re golden.
+I did it myself and didn’t have a problem.
+Some rental places don’t like you taking their city-slicker scooters out of the cities though, so make sure you are clear with your intentions when renting.